- Identify the different approaches to reforming the institution of slavery

 What imagery and rhetoric does Whittier use to advance the cause of abolitionism?

 Garrison also preached immediatism: the moral demand to take immediate action to end slavery.
-He wrote of equal rights and demanded that blacks be treated as equal to whites.
-He appealed to women and men, black and white, to join the fight.
+He wrote of equal rights and demanded that Blacks be treated as equal to Whites.
+He appealed to women and men, Black and White, to join the fight.
 The abolition press, which produced hundreds of tracts, helped to circulate moral suasion.
 Garrison and other abolitionists also used the power of petitions, sending hundreds of petitions to Congress in the early 1830s, demanding an end to slavery.
 Since most newspapers published congressional proceedings, the debate over abolition petitions reached readers throughout the nation.

 The vast majority of northerners rejected abolition entirely.
 Indeed, abolition generated a fierce backlash in the United States, especially during the Age of Jackson, when racism saturated American culture.
-Anti-abolitionists in the North saw Garrison and other abolitionists as the worst of the worst, a threat to the republic that might destroy all decency and order by upending time-honored distinctions between blacks and whites, and between women and men.
-Northern anti-abolitionists feared that if slavery ended, the North would be flooded with blacks who would take jobs from whites.
+Anti-abolitionists in the North saw Garrison and other abolitionists as the worst of the worst, a threat to the republic that might destroy all decency and order by upending time-honored distinctions between Blacks and Whites, and between women and men.
+Northern anti-abolitionists feared that if slavery ended, the North would be flooded with Blacks who would take jobs from Whites.

 Opponents made clear their resistance to Garrison and others of his ilk; Garrison nearly lost his life in 1835, when a Boston anti-abolitionist mob dragged him through the city streets.
-Anti-abolitionists tried to pass federal laws that made the distribution of abolitionist literature a criminal offense, fearing that such literature, with its engravings and simple language, could spark rebellious blacks to action.
+Anti-abolitionists tried to pass federal laws that made the distribution of abolitionist literature a criminal offense, fearing that such literature, with its engravings and simple language, could spark rebellious Black people to action.
 Their sympathizers in Congress passed a “gag rule” that forbade the consideration of the many hundreds of petitions sent to Washington by abolitionists.
 A mob in Illinois killed an abolitionist named Elijah Lovejoy in 1837, and the following year, ten thousand protestors destroyed the abolitionists’ newly built Pennsylvania Hall in Philadelphia, burning it to the ground.

-Many escaped slaves joined the abolitionist movement, including Frederick Douglass.
+Many escaped enslaved people joined the abolitionist movement, including Frederick Douglass.
 Douglass was born in Maryland in 1818, escaping to New York in 1838.
 He later moved to New Bedford, Massachusetts, with his wife.
 Douglass’s commanding presence and powerful speaking skills electrified his listeners when he began to provide public lectures on slavery.
 He came to the attention of Garrison and others, who encouraged him to publish his story.
 In 1845, Douglass published Narrative of the Life of Frederick Douglass, An American Slave Written by Himself, in which he told about his life of slavery in Maryland (Figure 13.17).
-He identified by name the whites who had brutalized him, and for that reason, along with the mere act of publishing his story, Douglass had to flee the United States to avoid being murdered.
+He identified by name the Whites who had brutalized him, and for that reason, along with the mere act of publishing his story, Douglass had to flee the United States to avoid being murdered.

 British abolitionist friends bought his freedom from his Maryland owner, and Douglass returned to the United States.
 He began to publish his own abolitionist newspaper, North Star, in Rochester, New York.
-During the 1840s and 1850s, Douglass labored to bring about the end of slavery by telling the story of his life and highlighting how slavery destroyed families, both black and white.
+During the 1840s and 1850s, Douglass labored to bring about the end of slavery by telling the story of his life and highlighting how slavery destroyed families, both Black and White.

 Frederick Douglass on Slavery